 - Lastly,if they don’t have any available, they will usually have a reputable source or two they can direct you to.

 To me, those benefits are worth a couple of extra bucks.

 The plant care tips I provide here are not long-winded, all-encompassing articles.
 They are short, to the point, and actionable.

-If this is something that appeals to you, sign up below and I’ll let you know whenever new tips are posted here.
+If this appeals to you, sign up below, and I’ll let you know whenever I post new tips here.
 And my emails are like my tips.
 Short and to-the-point.

 Your information will only be used to send you our blog updates.
 You can change your mind at any time by clicking the unsubscribe link at the bottom of any email that you receive from us.
 You can find details about our privacy practices here.

 Or, if you’re already suffering from email overload, you can also follow me on one or more of my social media channels to keep up with me as well.